-For the 2022-23 school year, the planned goal remains the same.
-Upon careful analysis of the eight state priorities, the school strategically realigned its actions under each of the three goals so that the state priorities aligned with the goal.
+For the 2023-24 school year, the planned goal remains the same.
+Upon careful analysis of the eight state priorities, the school is aligned with the state priorities.
 Goal two pertains to student outcomes, which includes Priority 4: Pupil Achievement and Priority 8: Other Pupil Outcomes.
-Any measures pertaining to student achievement elsewhere in the LCAP were placed under this goal.
 The school also ensured that all measurable outcomes required by the state were included in this year's LCAP.
-In the 2021-22 LCAP, there was a financial data entry error that caused all actions to repeat multiple times, so all actions were removed per LACOE's instructions and reentered so that the actions did not repeat themselves.